adachibueze/ENVS193DS_homework-08/README.md

 **Description**: Repo for Homework 03 that answers questions 1-3

-**Homework Overview **: examining effects of specific leaf area (mm^2^/g), water treatment (well-watered or drought-stressed), and species on plant mass for Questions 1a-1e, designed affective data visualizations for personal data for questions 2a-2d, and wrote up a statistical critique for problems 3a-3d
+**Homework Overview **: examining effects of specific leaf area (mm^2^/g), water treatment (well-watered or drought-stressed), and species on plant mass for questions 1a-1e, designed affective data visualizations for personal data for questions 2a-2d, and wrote up a statistical critique for questions 3a-3d.

 **Data sources** Valliere, Justin; Zhang, Jacqueline; Sharifi, M.; Rundel, Philip (2019).
 Data from: Can we condition native plants to increase drought tolerance and improve restoration success?
 [Dataset].
 Dryad. https://doi.org/10.5061/dryad.v0861f7

-**Data sources for Statistical Critique**
+**Source for Statistical Critique** Schwarz, K., Berland, A., & Herrmann, D. L. (2018).
+Green, but not just?
+Rethinking environmental justice indicators in shrinking cities.
+Sustainable Cities and Society, 41, 816–821. https://doi.org/10.1016/j.scs.2018.06.026

 # Data and file overview

 ```